-For an ordinary man, ‘Manila John’ Basilone did extraordinary things.
+For an ordinary man, ‘Manila John’ did extraordinary things.
 Despite a short life, Basilone accomplished great acts of heroism and patriotism.
-Born on November 4, 1916 in Ruritan, New York, Basilone would go on to become the first U.S. Marine of enlisted rank to earn the Congressional Medal of Honor during World War II.
+Born on November 4, 1916 in Buffalo, New York and raised in Raritan, New Jersey, Basilone would go on to become the first U.S. Marine of enlisted rank to earn the Congressional Medal of Honor during World War II.
 He was also the only enlisted Marine to earn the Navy Cross posthumously.

-Basilone hadn’t begun his career in the Marine Corps.
 Basilone enlisted in the U.S. Army just before his 18th birthday in 1934.
 He was sent to the Philippines as an infantryman from 1934 to 1937.
-While in the (at the time) U.S. colony, Basilone became a champion boxer and fell in love with his style of life there.
-Three years after his return to the United States, Basilone enlisted in the Army, thinking he would be more likely to return to the Philippines in that service.
+While in the (at the time) U.S. colony, Basilone became a champion boxer and fell in love with the style of life there.
+Three years after his return to the United States, Basilone enlisted in the Marines, thinking he would be more likely to return to the Philippines in that service.
 His Marine service did take him to the Far East, but, sadly, he never saw his beloved Manila again.

-Guadalcanal was as rough a posting as any soldier could want, or fear.
-Sited well within Japan’s emerging empire, it was vital to the Americans–and the Japanese wanted them out.
+Guadalcanal was as rough a posting as any soldier could want.
+Situated well within Japan’s emerging empire, it was vital to the Americans–and the Japanese wanted them out.
 Allied forces had captured an airstrip at Henderson Field, which allowed Allied aircraft to strike Japanese forces.
 In response, the Japanese naval force known as the Tokyo Express regularly bombarded the airfield and American positions.
-The fight for Guadalcanal was long and bloody.
-Basilone was smack in the middle of it.
+The fight for Guadalcanal was long and bloody, and Basilone was smack in the middle of it.

 “In a fierce frontal attack with the Japanese blasting his guns with grenades and mortar fire, one of Sgt.
 Basilone’s sections, with its guncrews, was put out of action, leaving only two men able to carry on.
 Moving an extra gun into position, he placed it in action, then, under continual fire, repaired another and personally manned it, gallantly holding his line until replacements arrived.”